hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ```

 [21:16:03](#16167069631885pTZND:gitter.im) <hiiamboris (NOT THIS ONE)>:
-we won't know if you won't show us the code í ½í¸‰
+we won't know if you won't show us the code ğŸ˜‰

 [21:16:22](#16167069821888rsOeT:gitter.im) <hiiamboris (NOT THIS ONE)>:
 apparently the problem is in cleaner